Nuitka/Nuitka-website/posts/nuitka-release-0511.rst

               f()  # referencing 'f' in 'f' caused the garbage collection to fail.

    Recent changes to code generation attached closure variable values to the function object, so now they can be properly visited.
-This corrects `Issue#45 <http://bugs.nuitka.net/issue45>`__.
 Fixed in 0.5.10.1 already.

 -  Python2.6: The complex constants with real or imaginary parts